milind4computing/grails-inventory/README.md

 ```
 You may also need to run a grails upgrade if you are using a newer version of Grails.

 After running the application, navigate to [http://localhost:8080/harbor][harbor] in your browser.
+You can then log in using the username 'cscarborough' and the password 'password'.

 [harbor]: http://localhost:8080/harbor